We help you give and we strengthen the causes you give to

 3 min

-Children learn by observing the actions of those around them, so as parents, carers and youth leaders we try to model sacrificial giving of the talents and blessings God has given us.
+Children learn by observing the actions of those around them, so as parents, carers and youth leaders we can try to model sacrificial giving of the talents and blessings God has given us.

 The tradition of the collection plate made financial giving to churches visible and tangible and for me, it impressed an understanding that giving money to the local church was an important part of our weekly worship.
 As a child I recall watching with fascination as the large wooden dish glided perfectly from pew to pew, with stewards providing a helping hand to negotiate a row change.
 I would observe how the church family placed their offering envelopes on the plate, whilst children and visitors dropped an assortment of coins and perhaps the odd note, as their turn came to make their offering.
 We would then thank God that we were able to give as a church and prayerfully request that God use the money to grow his Kingdom.

-Fast forward 30 years and collection plates are, in many churches, a thing of the past, and in churches where they still had a place, the pandemic has put an abrupt end to their use.
-For good reasons we are now encouraged to give online: it allows better planning, there are tax benefits and it’s more efficient.
-So how, in an age of online giving, do we model generosity and teach our kids to be good and generous stewards of what they have?
+Fast forward 30 years and collection plates are, in many churches, a thing of the past.
+We are now encouraged to give online: it allows better planning, there are tax benefits and it’s more efficient.

 Here are a few practical suggestions that may help us to think about how we tackle this issue: